TheJelmega/prog-lang/design/README.md

 The `link_ordinal` can be used to specify the numeric ordinal of an external function or static.
 The ordinal is a unique number identifying a symbol exported by a dynamic library on windows and can be used when the library is being loaded to find that symbol rather than having to look it up by name.

-> **Warning**: The `link_ordinal` should only be used in cases where the oridnal of the symbol is stable: if the ordinal of a symbol is not explicitly set when its containing binary is built, then one will automitically be assigned to it, and tha tassigned oridinal may change between build of the binary.
+> _Warning_: The `link_ordinal` should only be used in cases where the ordinal of the symbol is stable: if the ordinal of a symbol is not explicitly set when its containing binary is built, then one will automitically be assigned to it, and that assigned oridinal may change between builds of the binary.

-This attribute can only be used with the `raw-dynlib` kind, and will otherwise be ignored.
+> _Note_: Not all libraries support ordinals

 #### `repr`